xactivecom/RustShop/cmd_app/README.md

 # Management Operations

 Demonstrate using the **clap** crate to parse command-line arguments typical of the Sports Portal project.
+**Clap** allows parse rules to be specified using: derive-type declarations or builder-type (fluent) declarations.
+The derive-type approach is cleaner to read, especially with custom validations, so was used in this project.

 ## Collect data
 Collect data from the provider API (e.g. NHL, Sportradar) to local files.

 Syntax:
 ```
     --source "nhl" | "sportradar"